ibm-watson-data-lab/setigopublic/README.md

 }
 ```

-You may wish to extend your box further so see what we find.
+You may wish to extend your box further so see what you find.

 ### Get Raw Data URLs

-Given a particular celestial coordinate, we can obtain all of the 'Candidate' signal meta data and, importantly,
+Given a particular celestial coordinate, we can obtain all of the 'Candidate' signal meta data.
-a URL to the raw data.

 The endpoint to use is
 [/v1/aca/meta/{ra}/{dec}](#meta-data-and-location-of-candidate-events).